AIAA 2025-2026 Strike Fighter Design Competition

 Dual-Role Capability

-The F-44 is optimized for two primary mission profiles as defined by the AIAA RFP, each requiring a 700 nmi combat radius from carrier basing.
+The F-44 is designed for two primary mission profiles per the AIAA RFP, each requiring a 700 nmi combat radius from carrier basing.
+Ordnance is carried for the entire mission including arrestment.

 Primary Mission